 Can't stay for savasana?

-Leave before it starts.
-Sometimes we just don't have time to stay to the end (although you should!).
+Sometimes we just don't have time to stay to the end (although you should as savasana is the most important part of your practice!).
 Gather your things quietly and leave before savasana starts to enable the rest of the class to enjoy it.
+Due to COVID-19 procedures, if you would have to walk past other people on your way out, we would politely ask you to stay until the end.

 We practice Ahimsa